 Source: MTC analysis of Plan Bay Area investments, 2006 Transit Passenger Demographic Survey, MTC Statistical Summary for Bay Area Transit Operators.
+Note: Totals may not sum due to rounding.

 On a per-capita population basis, Table 4-7 shows minority persons in the region are receiving 120% of the benefit of Plan Bay Area's investments in public transportation from Federal and State sources compared to non-minority persons.
 On a ridership basis, Table